This post may contain affiliate links. Please read our disclosure policy.

-Roasted cherry tomatoes make an addictive snack, delicious appetizer, or versatile side dish.
+Roasted cherry tomatoes make a delicious snack, tasty appetizer, or versatile side dish.
 Cherry tomato halves are roasted with garlic and olive oil until they're partially dehydrated and their sweetness and flavor have concentrated.
-A little basil and a drizzle of balsamic glaze takes these tasty bites over the top.
+A little basil and a drizzle of balsamic glaze add flavor and take these tasty bites over the top.

 If you're curious how to make an insane about of cherry tomatoes disappear in the blink of an eye, turn them into these roasted cherry tomatoes.
 They're sweet and savory little bites that make an excellent snack, appetizer, or simple side dish.
 When you bake cherry tomatoes, all of their sweetness condenses into a tiny little nibble.
 They're total flavor bites.